 Recommended desktop wallets for storing BTC

 The official Bitcoin network wallet.
-Offers a lot of security features, but it takes a lot of space for storing entire Blockchain locally.
+Offers a lot of security features, but it takes up a lot of space by storing an entire Blockchain locally.
 Relatively slow network synchronization.

 Fast, lightweight and easy to set up.
 Weak privacy features, good security and user-friendly.

 Lightweight, fast, easy to set up.
 Not very user-friendly.
 Secure, but reliance on external servers could be a potential security threat.